yarisvt/tyk-docs/tyk-docs/content/get-started/with-tyk-on-premise/installation/install-tyk-heroku.md

 https://infinite-plains-14949.herokuapp.com/ | https://git.heroku.com/infinite-plains-14949.git
 ```

+> Note: `--space` flag must be added to the command if the app is being created in a private space, see more details in the [section on Heroku private spaces](#private-spaces).

 Provision a Redis add-on (we'll use a `hobby-dev` plan for demonstration purposes but that's not suitable for production), replacing the app name with your own:
 ```{.copyWrapper}
 heroku addons:create heroku-redis:hobby-dev -a infinite-plains-14949